-Ruth Kimball assists individuals in Renton, Washington, with their Social Security Disability Family Law & Adoption needs.
-Special appointments are available in Kent and Olympia, Washington upon request.
+Ruth Kimball assists individuals in Bellevue and Renton, Washington, with their Social Security Disability, Family Law & Adoption needs.
+Special appointments are available in Kent and Olympia, Washington on request.

 • J.D., Seattle University Law School 1986